 By Philippe Bracke and Silvana Tenreyro

-Using the universe of housing transactions in England and Wales in the last 20 years, we document a robust pattern of history dependence in housing markets.
-Sale prices and selling probabilities today are affected by aggregate house prices prevailing in the period in which properties were previously bought.
-We investigate the causes of history dependence, with its quantitative implications for the post-crisis recovery of the housing market.
-To do so we complement our analysis with administrative data on mortgages and online house listings, which we match to actual sales.
-We find that high leverage in the pre-crisis period and anchoring (or reference dependence) both contributed to the collapse and slow recovery of the volume of housing transactions.
-We find no asymmetric effects of anchoring to previous prices on current transactions; in other words, loss aversion does not appear to play a role over and above simple anchoring.
+Using data on the universe of housing transactions in England and Wales over a 20-year period, we document a robust pattern of history dependence in housing markets.
+Sale prices and selling propensities are affected by house prices prevailing in the period in which properties were previously bought.
+We investigate the causes of history dependence complementing our analysis with administrative data on mortgages and online house listings, which we match to actual sales.
+We find that cognitive and financial frictions explain the history dependence in the data.
+Both contributed to the collapse and slow recovery of the volume of housing transactions in the post-crisis period.